travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

 After a bit of trial and error we were able to build a simplistic build script [builddocs.ps1][build-script].

+---
+**NOTE**

 We also found it useful to create a local script simultaneously to test out ideas and command, with more or less the same commands as the script for the pipeline.
 The local script is [localbuild.ps1][local-build-script].
 To run the local build script start in the root directory and run ``.\scripts\localbuilds.ps1``.
+We typically do this from inside of Visual Studio Code set to master branch.
+The information below assumes this setup.

+---

-Here are approximate steps taken:
+Here are approximate steps taken in the doc build scripts.

 1. Install Chocolately with ``choco install docfx -y``.
+(Only in the pipeline doc build script.)

 1. Run docfx with ``docfx metadata`` and ``docfx build``.

-   Note that we don't need to serve the docs like we might do building locally.
+   Note that for the pipeline build, we don't need to serve the docs like we might do building locally so we don't run ``docfx --serve``.
 Also, we have to make sure we are in the right directory to run these commands so that the docfx.json file is found.

 1. Copy all files from **docbuild\_site** to **docs**.

    Looking at the task log, you should see that the script path on the agent is: "D:\a\1\s".
 By default, code is checked out into a directory called "s".
 Inside the build script, we can change directory for example to: "D:\a\1\s\docbuild".
-For more information, see [Pipeline options for Git repositories][pipeline-git].
+For more information about directories on agents, see [Pipeline options for Git repositories][pipeline-git].

-1. Check in the changes in the **docs** folder with:
+1. Check in the changes in the **docs** folder with the local script (from inside of Visual Studio Code set to the master branch) with:

    ```bash
    git status